 What Is A String Bet In Poker?

-January 1, 2024People who are used to online poker may find it intimidating to play live poker because playing live requires knowledge of correct rules and etiquette for how players should bet correctly, how to behave when betting, when in a hand, when not in a hand, and how to treat other players.
-While playing online, you click a button, and your money transfers into the pot.
-But when you play live poker, you must follow rules that are designed to ensure that gameplay follows a standard, systematic, and fair approach to prevent possible exploitations in one way or another.
+People who are used to online poker may find it intimidating to play live poker because playing live requires knowledge of correct rules and etiquette for how players should bet correctly, how to behave when betting, when in a hand, when not in a hand, and how to treat other players.
 A string bet is a motion or action that is prohibited by poker rules and counts as an illegal bet.
-But what is string betting?
+But what counts as string betting?
 Why is it illegal?
 How should you avoid unintentional ones?

 What Does String Betting Mean In Poker?